Dear CSUF Chicana/o Studies majors, minors and intended degree candidates:

 - current TDA in PDF attached to an email

 If there are other circumstances or issues, then we can plan a Zoom meeting.
 Access will be through the Chicana/o Studies Canvas community site for majors and minors.
-Once in the Canvas site students request appoints using Canvas' "Inbox" email feature.
-For new students who wish to declare the major or minor please email or call the Ethnic Studies office at:
+Once in the Canvas site students request appoints using Canvas' "Inbox" email feature: https://calendly.com/ajgradilla

-There will be some "lag time" as I am adjusting to working and teaching from home as well as caring for my school-age child.
-We kindly ask for your patience and empathy as we try to help best our students reach their goals.
+We kindly ask for your patience and empathy as we try our best to help students reach their goals.

 Alexandro José Gradilla, Ph.D.